This article is a work in progress, more photos to be added soon. That's a lot of hi-res pics, glad I have KeyCDN ready for you!

 I reserve and exercise the right to freely write about topics that I choose, whenever I choose to, an essential part of what makes blogging about home virtualization labs, storage, and backup so much fun for me.
 I tend to feature articles about stuff I actually use.

 TinkerTry - PCs, EVs, home tech, efficiency and more, including virtualization.
-My opinions here, not my employer's.
+My opinions here.
+Currently consulting while seeking my next employer.

 After 6 successful years testing then shipping well over 1,000 Xeon D Bundles, Wiredzone had to stop selling them in mid-2021 due to cost, supply, and logistics challenges.
-So far, Xeon D-1700/2700 (Ice Lake D) was a minor refresh for 2023, with Xeon D-1800/2800 (Granite Rapids D) refresh looking a little better for 2024.
-More cores, but still just PCIe Gen4 and DDR4.
-Looking ahead, I'm glad it's Pat Gelsinger at Intel's helm.
-I'm also grateful to have had the honor of working at VMware when Pat was the CIO there.
+The Xeon D-1700/2700 (Ice Lake D) was a minor refresh for 2023, with Xeon D-1800/2800 (Granite Rapids D) refresh slightly better in 2024, and hopefully Xeon 6 (Granite Rapids-D) much better in 2025 featuring PCIe Gen5, MCRDIMMs, and 100GbE networking, wow!
+I'm bummed that Pat Gelsinger was apparently ousted from Intel's helm in these challenging times, but I'm also grateful to have had the honor of working at VMware when he was the CIO there.
 I'll leave it at that, given the whole Broadcom thing.